ernest-bruce/human-internet/humanity/humanity.md

 · data loss and data corruption are drastically reduced or eliminated by making the formats of the data and the methods that manipulate it open to the public
 · anybody should be able to view the specifications and analyze the source_code that implements them to ensure that they work correctly (do not damage data), operate securely (protect data from unauthorized access), and ensure the safety of the data they manipulate

-organizations like Peoples Benefit Corporation will use the open·source software that defines the next·generation internet to manipulate all personal information
+organizations like The Peoples Benefit Corporation will use the open·source software that defines the next·generation internet to manipulate all personal information
 · this means that any company can manage your personal_data
 · you can change social services (like Facebook, Mastodon, and others) as easily as you change clothes: while the clothes are different, it is the same *you* underneath
 · you will not need to *transfer* any data from one service to another